The Tangerine Pledge to Our Clients

 Tangerine will not pressure you on, or coerce you, to obtain a product or service from Tangerine and any of its subsidiaries and affiliates, as a condition for obtaining a loan or any other product from Tangerine.

 Coercive Tied Selling is when a client wants one bank product and they are forced into buying additional banking products.

-Mr. Client, in order to open a Tangerine Chequing Account, you will need to set up a Tangerine Savings Account first.
+In order to open a chequing account, you will need to set up a savings account first.

 The Bank Act